xTellarin/alexandria-docker/README.md

 ![Hosting Badge](https://img.shields.io/badge/Hosting-Public%20%7C%20Self%20Hosted%20%7C%20Docker-blue)
 ![Development Status Badge](https://img.shields.io/badge/Development%20Status-Active-green)

+> *The Tianyi Ge, translated as Tianyi Pavilion or Tianyi Chamber, is a library and garden located in Ningbo, Zhejiang Province, China.[1]
+Founded in 1561 by Fan Qin during the Ming dynasty, it is the oldest existing private library in China.*
+>   - Wikipedia

-Welcome to Alexandria - Docker Edition.
+Welcome to Tianyi - Docker Edition.
 If you don't have access to a server (VPS or NAS VM), I am maintaining this Docker image for use on your computer (or a NAS).

 If you want to see what it looks like in action, you can access the demo at the link above.